JeannotM/DynamicDifficulty/README.md

 ## Settings with explanations
 ```
-# points-on-interval is made to give the user points every few minutes.
-Pairs up with interval-timer
-points-on-interval: 5

 # The amount of affinity a user or the world increases (or decreases):
+# points-on-interval is made to give the user points every minute.
+points-per-minute: 5

 # when a block from the blocks list is mined.
 block-mined: 1